Growing with Our Communities’ Healthcare Needs

 Expanding Horizons: Renovation and Expansion

 In March of 2016, BCHC embarked on a 74,000 sq. ft. expansion and remodel.
-Funded through local and USDA loans, the expansion project features
+Funded through local and USDA loans, this project accomplished the following:

 • Expansion and remodel of the Wellness and Therapy Department by enlarging the gym and studio space to allow for additional equipment and classes, renovated locker rooms, new and private therapy rooms for physical therapy, speech therapy, occupational therapy, and cardiac rehab, along with a new entrance and updated registration area.

-• A two-story medical office building, serving as the home to the specialty clinic, primary care offices, Ryan Pharmacy, Auxiliary Gift Shop, and sleep study rooms, along with new front entrance and registration area, and remodeled kitchen and cafeteria for public dining.
+• Completion of a two-story medical office building, serving as the home to the specialty clinic, primary care offices, Ryan Pharmacy, Auxiliary Gift Shop, and sleep study rooms, along with new front entrance and registration area, and remodeled kitchen and cafeteria for public dining.

-• Remodel and expansion of the surgical center to allow for continued surgical growth with new procedure rooms and create pre and post-operative surgical rooms, providing more privacy and comfort to patients and their families
+• Remodel and expansion of the surgical center, allowing for continued surgical growth with new procedure rooms and create pre and post-operative surgical rooms, providing more privacy and comfort to patients and their families.

 Forever Expanding to New Heights

-In January of 2017, Medical Associates of Independence (Primary Care) signed an agreement to join the BCHC organization and will move to the campus of BCHC in the fall of 2017.
+In January of 2017, Medical Associates of Independence (Primary Care) signed an agreement to join the BCHC organization and moved to the campus of BCHC in the fall of 2017.
 BCHC celebrated 100 years of healthcare in 2017.

 In September of 2019, BCHC acquired a family practice in Oelwein, now BCHC Family Medicine – Oelwein.
 Around the same time, BCHC broke ground in Jesup to open a new family practice location, BCHC Family Medicine – Jesup which opened in January of 2020.
 In October of 2020, BCHC opened its first retail pharmacy location out of the Oelwein medical building; BCHC Oelwein Pharmacy.